 Yoga classes take place twice daily (except Sundays) at 6:00 am and 4:00 pm and are open to the public as well as ashram residents.

-Two yoga halls allow visitors to practice during scheduled special events; the Patanjali Sadhana Hall (1300 square feet) on the lower level, and the main, Nataraj Yoga Hall (1900 square feet) on the third floor.
-The main hall has a wooden floor and a vaulted bamboo ceiling, creating a clean, authentic and natural space for yoga practice.
-Each hall is supplied with pillows, bolsters and yoga mats.
+The Patanjali Sadhana Hall (1300 square feet) is a cool marble space on the lower level.
+The Nataraj Yoga Hall (1900 square feet) on the third floor has a wooden floor and a vaulted bamboo ceiling, creating a clean, authentic and natural space for Yoga practice.
+Each hall is supplied with cushions, bolsters, blocks and yoga mats.

-Ashram fee includes two yoga classes (except Sunday), three vegetarian meals per day and participation in all daily ashram activities.
+Ashram fee includes two yoga classes (except Sunday), three vegetarian meals per day and participation in all daily activities.